KRISTIN LEONHEART

 • Contact

-I have been a devoted meditator since 2008 and have spent a great deal of time on retreat since then.
+I have been a devoted meditator since 2008 and have spent a great deal of time on silent retreat since then.
 I am both passionate and practical, open-hearted and fiercely firm.
 I believe in woo, and in critical thinking.
 I question everything.
 I'm blunt and I care.

 Above all else though, I trust that the nature of existence is awakening, and I know that the deepest current of life is always carrying us there.
 This is what I have the most joy in sharing.